JBtallgrass/webmin-03-proj/README.md

 #### Module 3: Matplotlib and pyplot

-** Could you complete the tasks in the Python Notebook in this repository?**
+Could you complete the tasks in the Python Notebook in this repository?
-** All changes must be committed and pushed to this repository to be submitted for credit (do not create your repository unless instructed to do so on the course website).**
+All changes must be committed and pushed to this repository to be submitted for credit (I only create your repository if instructed to do so on the course website).

 #### Rubric
 ** Each question is worth two points: **